 These islands are paradise, with the most beautiful views you’ll ever see, pure white sand, and countless lighthouses and sights to see.
 Some parts of the Outer Banks are more tourist-trap-minded, while others are beautifully natural and serene.
 This is the place to go if you want to get away.

-Once dubbed the Hollywood of the east coast, Wilmington is a lively and artistic city that has film at its heart.
+Once dubbed the Hollywood of the east coast, Wilmington is a lively and artistic city that has the art of film at its heart.
 Besides the glowing fame of filming, Wilmington is a beautiful riverside community with dozens of small locally-owned shops and artisan companies.

 You can support small businesses while still enjoying the lively feeling of a city.
 Wilmington has a lot of charm you won’t want to leave behind.

-In the summer, you’ll love the festivals and fun.
-Subsequently, in the fall, you can take historical ghost tours to get to know the area better.
+In the summer, you’ll love the festivals and the fun.
+Subsequently, in the fall, you can take the Trolley Pub Public Tour of Raleigh to get to know the area better.
 This is a fantastic place to travel year-round.

 4. New Bern